 Banner moment: Chicago Cubs finally raise championship flag

+Royals pitcher Danny Duffy met with fans at R&D Collectibles in Topeka on Tuesday evening to sign autographs, take pictures, and meet the fa Baseball fans wait out a rain delay during a baseball game between the Chicago Cubs and the Los Angeles Dodgers on home opening day, Monday, April 10, 2017, in Chicago.
 The Chicago Cubs raised their 2016 World Series championship flag Monday night, delighting a raucous crowd that waited through a long rain delay for a moment more than a century in the making.
-Hall of Famers Ryne Sandberg, Fergie Jenkins and Billy Williams raised banners for the franchise's two previous championships and last year's NL pennant.

 Add your comments below